 Common Circuit Symbols

 Note: Two international electrical standards bodies dictate and control these symbols.
-The NEC covers North America, Canada, and parts of South America, and the IEC covers the rest of the world.
+The NEC covers North America, Canada, and parts of South America; the IEC covers the rest of the world.
 Their respective symbols differ but are similar enough to be easily recognizable.

 Common solar electrical circuit symbols.